Ladvien/ladvien.github.io/_posts/2000-01-01-in-the-weeds.md

 >"Good afternoon Ms. Program Manager,
 >
->I know your Report is due pretty soon, I just wanted to check in and see how our team might assist your team in being successful.
+>I know your Report is due pretty soon, I just wanted to check in and see how our team might assist you in being successful.
 >
 >Sincerely,
 >